The deadliest poison known to AI

 .envrc nix: Split devShells into two 2025-08-30 10:23:59 +02:00

-flake.lock flake.lock: Update 2025-09-05 09:22:31 +02:00
+flake.lock flake.lock: Update 2025-12-23 10:27:09 +01:00

 iocaine

-Build status Container image Demo Documentation
+Build status Demo Documentation AI?
+Fuck no.

 The deadliest poison known to AI.

 Iocaine is a defense mechanism against unwanted scrapers, sitting between upstream resources and the fronting reverse proxy.
-It is designed to significantly reduce the load caused by the relentless attack of the Crawlers (mostly originating from various AI companies) in a way that does not place undue burden on legit visitors.
+It is designed to significantly reduce the load caused by the relentless attack of the Crawlers (mostly originating from various AI companies) in a way that does not place undue burden on benign visitors.
 While iocaine does support presenting a proof-of-work challenge, that should be a last resort, and even if that path is taken, the challenge is inexpensive for the human visitor.

 For more information about what this is, how it works, and how to deploy it, have a look at the dedicated website.
-If you're interested in hacking on iocaine, look into HACKING.md to get started.

 Lets make AI poisoning the norm.
 If we all do it, they won't have anything to crawl.